 About

-The current MEL project builds from the foundation of our first MEL project.
+The current LR-MEL project builds from the foundation of our first two MEL projects.
 In that first, exploratory project, we investigated instructional scaffolds, pre-constructed MELs (pcMELs), that promote critical evaluation and plausibility appraisal of controversial and/or complex Earth and space science topics.
-In the current MEL project, students construct their own model-evidence link (MEL) diagrams.
-We are calling these new scaffolds the "build-a-MEL," or baMEL for short.
+In the second MEL project, students constructed their own model-evidence link (MEL) diagrams.
+We call these new scaffolds the "build-a-MEL," or baMEL for short.

 Second Build-a-MEL (baMEL) project